-- 1.1 While working for the Trust, the employee should at all times maintain professional and responsible standards of conduct.
-In particular the employee should: - (a) observe the terms and conditions of their contract, particularly with regard to: - (i) hours of work; - (ii) confidentiality; - (b) ensure that the employee understands and follow the Trust's Code of Conduct and Dress Code which is available from the Administration team at all Academies or from the Human Resources Team. - (c) observe all of the Trust's policies, procedures and regulations which are published on the Trust website; - (d) take reasonable care in respect of the health and safety of colleagues and third parties and comply with the Trust's Health and Safety Policy; - (e) comply with all reasonable instructions given by managers; and - (f) act at all times in good faith and in the best interests of our business, pupils and staff. - 1.2 Failure to maintain satisfactory standards of conduct may result in action being taken under the Trust's Staff Disciplinary Policy.
+- 1.1 While working for the Trust, employees should at all times maintain professional and responsible standards of conduct.
+In particular employees should: - (a) observe the terms and conditions of their contract, particularly with regard to: - (i) hours of work; - (ii) confidentiality. - (b) ensure that they understand and follow the Trust's Code of Conduct and Dress Code which is available from the Administration team at all Academies or from the Human Resources Team. - (c) observe all of the Trust's policies, procedures and regulations which are published on the Trust website; - (d) take reasonable care in respect of the health and safety of colleagues and third parties and comply with the Trust's Health and Safety Policy; - (e) comply with all reasonable instructions given by managers and senior staff; and - (f) act at all times in good faith and in the best interests of the Trust, its students and staff. - 1.2 Failure to maintain satisfactory standards of conduct may result in action being taken under the Trust's Staff Disciplinary Policy.